just-innovative-bro/F.R.I.D.A.Y/README.md

 Play music - plays music on your system
 Support - opens github support
 CPU clocks - tells CPU frequency
 Tell me a joke - tells a joke
+Change window - changes window
 Not for you - comments your commands
 Logout - logouts your pc
 Shutdown - shutdowns your pc